folkehelseinstituttet/X-factor-ART/DATA/README.md

 | Male_nonART_mean       | numeric        | mean value of beta (DNAm) for males conceived naturally |
 | Female_nonART_mean     | numeric        | mean value of beta (DNAm) for females conceived naturally |
 | bacon_pvalue           | numeric        | p-value after adjustment with BACON algortithm |

+Moreover, there are also `.rds` files, where the genes and regulatory regions co-localized with the significant results were collected. _(currently, empty)_

 ## Bootstrapping results